EvanFrameX/Bastionism/README.md

 We operate on socialist distribution: each works based on ability, each receives based on need.

 Extra work is recognized.
 If the community has surplus, harder workers receive better quality goods.
 If surplus is not available, they receive public recognition.
-This system is called **Stokhaned**, named after ***Aleksej Stakhanov***.
+This system is called **Stokhaned**, inspired ***Aleksej Stakhanov***.

 No private accumulation of wealth that creates class division.
 No profit extracted from others' labor.